-Scoop dough by large spoonful and roll into balls, then roll in cinnamon and sugar mixture (prepared in step 3).
-Reshape cookies as needed.
+Scoop dough by large spoonful and roll into balls, then roll in cinnamon and sugar mixture that had been prepared and set aside, reshape as needed.

-Place cinnamon and sugar covered cookies on a parchment lined baking sheet and refrigerate for 1-2 hours (this will ensure cookies are light and fluffy).
+Place cinnamon and sugar covered balls on a parchment lined baking sheet and refrigerate for 1-2 hours (this will help ensure cookies are light and fluffy).

 Preheat oven to 350 degrees.

 Remove baking sheet from refrigerator and place to bake in the oven for 10-12 minutes.
-Let cookies cool approximately 10 minutes on the sheet before removing.
+Let cool approximately 10 minutes on the sheet before trying to remove.

 Eat and Enjoy!